This is the sixth article in a series describing how I produce international bestsellers. This time we will be discussing marketing.

 Readers buy them.

-And it’s not just a matter of splitting hair.
+And it’s not just a matter of splitting hairs.

 Even though my books are targeted at a business audience, they are consumer products.
 The purchase decision is made by a single person (in most cases), and since the price is not very high, it is a simple one.